c-layer/contracts/tutorials/13-VotingWalkthrough.md

 ```
 voting.proposalStateAt(1, 1, Math.floor((new Date()).getTime()/1000)).then(x => x.toString())
 ```
-If we are still in the PLANNED state, the proposal should returns it is DEFINED, otherwise it will return LOCKED during the CAMPAIGN or VOTING period.
+If we are still in the PLANNED state, the proposal should return it is DEFINED, otherwise it will return LOCKED during the CAMPAIGN or VOTING period.

-The length of the voting sessions being 20 minutes, the next voting session will start at the begining of the next twenty minutes (e.g. if you submitted the proposal at 9:03, the next vote will start at 9:20).
+The length of the voting sessions being 20 minutes, the next voting session will start at the beginning of the next twenty minutes (e.g. if you submitted the proposal at 9:03, the next vote will start at 9:20).

 We can double check by querying the session:
 ```